 Final Grade 100%

-Examination format: Midterm exams will be held online outside of class time.
+Examination format: Midterm exams will be held outside of class time.
 Practice exams and solutions will be posted on Brightspace.
 There will be special tutorials to go over the solutions to the practice exams, as well as your exams.

 Important qualifier: A grade of at least 45% on the final exam is required to pass the course.

+NOTE: Compassionate grading (SAT/UNSAT) is no longer in effect.

-Lecture and Tutorial Formats: Lectures and tutorials will be synchronous but recorded and posted online for review and/or students who are unable to attend live.
+Lecture and Tutorial Formats: Lectures and tutorials will be in person but recorded and posted online for review and/or students who are unable to attend live.

 Lecture material will be presented (both in videos and in class) in a combination of electronic slides and writing on the slides via a tablet or traditional chalkboard delivery.
-Slides will be available on Brightspace the day before class or earlier but usually will be available well in advance.
-Students are expected to print the slides and bring them to class or bring a tablet computer.
+Slides will be available on Brightspace the day before class or earlier, but usually will be available well in advance.
+Students are expected to print the slides and bring them to class or bring the slide preloaded on a tablet computer.
 An effort will be made to leave appropriately sized gaps in the slides so that additional material may be written in the appropriate place.
 Students are also expected to have some extra paper handy.

 Brightspace: Brightspace will be used to distribute handouts (notes) and assignments.
 Brightspace email will be used to distribute notices regarding the class.
 Brightspace also has a discussion board that students can use to discuss problems and things related to the course.
 I will monitor and participate in these discussions.
 Please check it regularly.
 Any students who do not have access to Brightspace should speak to me ASAP to make alternate arrangements to receive class notices and handouts.